yasenhorozov/esp-hosted-mcu-biser/examples/host_bluedroid_host_only/README.md

 ### Build and Flash

-Build and flash the co-processor and host projects, then run monitor tool to view serial output on both the ESP32 and ESP32-P4:
+After setting the host target and configuring the project, build and flash the co-processor and host projects, then run monitor tool to view serial output on both the ESP32 and ESP32-P4:

 ```
 idf.py -p PORT flash monitor